-People assume its just so easy to exit from the sex industry, but like any addiction there are severe withdrawals.
+People assume its just so easy to exit from the sex industry.
+The financial rewards and lifestyle are so attractive compared to other alternatives, so quitting is often met with severe withdrawals.
+There are many other factors making it difficult to exit.
 There are no real alternatives to exit the sex industry.
 There are no social support networks that eliminate the FACTORS that placed women in prostitution — how can we eliminate the ills of society?
-There will always be inequality in a capitalistist system — it’s comprised of the “haves” and the “have nots.”
+There will always be inequality in a capitalistic system — it’s comprised of the “haves” and the “have nots.”

-Most escorts, including myself, fall in love and hope their lover will ‘protect’ them, but that’s not addressing our problem.
-The problem is multiple: the addiction to money, the stigma, and lack of social acceptance.
+Most escorts, including myself, fall in love and hope their lover will ‘protect’ them, but that’s not addressing the entire problem.
+Not all escorts want to quit, nor do all escorts want to be dependent on one man.
+Our problems can be multiple: the addiction to money, the stigma, and lack of social acceptance, the desire for love/acceptance.
 There are services for various addictions, but where is the help for women addicted to selling their bodies?

 Another problem is denial.
-For years, I felt there was nothing wrong with me.
-I was in denial of my pain.
+For years, I felt the sex industry didn’t actually impact my happiness, I felt above it’s implications.
+Initially, I thought the money could solve all my worries, but then I realized my shallowness was leaving me feeling empty .
 Even worse, I gained so much pride (ego) from making fast-money.
 I felt having money and autonomy would override my pain.
 Clients further gave me the impression I was in “good shape” because they always compliment on how I was so ‘normal.’
 Many clients enjoyed me because they thought the industry didn’t affect me.
 Yet it’s all fake, and lies.
-My ego was a mask, hiding the polluted soul inside.
+My ego was a mask, hiding the empty soul inside.
 I made sure that people saw I was confident, while on the inside I felt misery, insecurity and hopeless.
 What causes this pain is the stigma, because we are marginalized for not conforming to the norms.

 I am accustomed to tuning out my emotions because of this job.
 I am a master at being fake — faking a smile, faking happiness – it’s become normal to me.
 I hide my pain, but sometimes its unbearable that I just retreat from everything and everyone.
 We cannot run away from our emotions…they will never go away unless we deal with them.

 I am scared to trust.
 I constantly fear abandonment, rejection.
 I retreat before I can be neglected.
 I use my work (prostitution) as a method that allows me to ‘profit’ from being neglected.
 Men can use my body at their advantage and neglect me at the same time.
 Yet somehow, the money is supposed to compensate for this act of neglect.
 Basically, prostitution is saying it is OKAY to neglect someone if you pay them off.
 I make a lot of money to be used.
 I mean, it isn’t as terrible as I am making it seem….I am treated respectfully, thankfully.
 Clients do not hurt me physically, and in reality my clients are extremely polite and respectful of my rules as a courtesan.
 I do not blame clients either, because not all clients have the intention of neglecting me.
-Many men tip generously, and feel their money will ‘help’ me get away from the business.
-The sad reality which they, and most people, don’t realize is: giving a prostitute money is like giving drugs to a drug addict.
-The money doesn’t pay emotional turmoil of being hated by mainstream society.
+Many men tip generously, and many feel their money will ‘help’ me get away from the business.
+The money does NOT erase the emotional turmoil of being hated by mainstream society.
+Now I finally understand the cliche of “having all in the money in the world, yet all material things become meaningless.”

 My ex was my client, and he wanted to protect me.
 As mention, there are a minority of clients who are fearful of rejection themselves: These clients are looking for acceptance and THEY are rejected by prostitutes.
-I also have to reject men.
+Ironically, I also have to reject men.
 I encounter clients who have feelings for me, yet I am not interested at all.
-They want love and companionship, not just sex.
-And of course, I just want their money.
-The only exceptions has been my ex, the Sheik, and a few young Saudis whom I felt a connection too.
+Many of my clients want love and companionship, not just sex.
+While I appreciate my admirers, I do not love them.
+I have to remind them that I cannot get involved with them beyond business.
+The only exceptions has been my ex, the Sheik, and a few others whom I felt a connection too.
+I can share my body for money, but I cannot share my soul so easily.

 Yet for the Sheik, I am just a woman on lease — a temporary wife.
 Many Saudis in modern times hire maids, cleaners, drivers, and temporary ‘pleasure’ women like myself.
-I am his worker too; his lover on lease.
+Sometimes I feel like his worker too; his lover on lease.
 Yet he claims to love me more than his own life, swears by god and his mother’s life.
-He loves me, but his version of love is conditional.
+I do believe he loves me, given he treats me exceptionally well.
+But his version of love is conditional, and moreover he doesn’t know the importance of love.
 Some Saudis have this mentality: that money buy can anything.
 Money buys maids, drivers, and sex….and its ”okay.”
 But how many Saudis feel empathy for the lives of their workers ?
 Do they feel guilt or remorse?
 I hardly doubt it.
 Sadly, many are far too “Arab-centric”….what doesn’t concern them is not important.
+I don’t think my Sheik has this mentality, but I’ve encountered many Gulf men who are hardly concerned with the fate of their workers.

 The irony of it all is that he, my love, treats me better than himself.
 He buys whatever I want, and doesn’t buy for himself.
 He does whatever I want, and all he wants in return is my love.
 He has designated me as the Queen…and he even loves if I refer to him as my “slave.”
 He is, for the moment, completely devoted to me in both words and action.
 Yet I must always remind myself: this is love on a lease.
-He may treat me like his goddess now, but the reality is he does not think about my future.
+He may treat me like his Goddess now, but the reality is he does not think about my future.
 In his mentality, he thinks giving me lots of money is helping me, and somehow, he feels his generosity can compensate for neglecting me later on.
-Some Saudi men believe in temporary love, because temporary love has been propagated in their state officials.
+Some Saudi men justify temporary love, because temporary love has been propagated as ‘halal’ by their state officials.
 It is sanctioned in state discourses by way of Misyaar and Muta (temporary) marriages.
+Sadly, many men exploit these laws for their selfish motives.
 There is nothing ‘halal’ about neglecting a woman, and thinking it can be fixed by financial compensation.

 I hide my pain.
 It’s the fault of the ego I developed from making fast money ..
 Yet it’s all a facade.
 I am happy with him, yet it’s followed by unhappiness when I am alone and reflect on everything.
 I go out and put on my ‘happy face” but when I retreat I feel the wound .
 I am a deep wound concealed by layers of superficial bliss.